umbraco/UmbracoDocs/13/umbraco-cms/extending/property-editors/package-manifest.md

 Each field contains a number of configuration values:

-* `label` The label shown on the data type configuration screen
+* `label` The label shown on the Data Type configuration screen
 * `description` Help text displayed underneath the label
 * `key` The key the prevalue is stored under (see below)
 * `view` Path to the editor used to configure this prevalue (see below)